 “Judaism and Christianity, and Islam too, all drip honeyed words of love and mercy, so long as they do not have access to handcuffs, grilles, dominion, torture chambers and gallows.”

 Its a book to savour and to re-read pages / paragraphs, where the characters evolve gradually and stay with you long after you have finished reading.
-Whenever you will read about Israel conflict elsewhere, some of the lines from this book with come back to you.
+Whenever you will read about Israel conflict elsewhere, some of the lines from this book will come back to you.